ld32/SmartSlurm/README.md

 createBigTextFiles.sh

 # Run 3 jobs to get memory and run-time statistics for useSomeMemTimeNoInput.sh
-export SSBATCH_S=useSomeMemTimeNoInput.sh # This is optional because the software name is the same as the slurm script for i in {1..3}; do
+for i in {1..3}; do
     ssbatch --mem 2G -t 2:0:0 --wrap="useSomeMemTimeNoInput.sh $i"
 done